Information for Veterans with Disabilities

 VA payments to hospital patients and resident veterans for their services under the VA's therapeutic or rehabilitative programs are no longer included in income.
 For more information, please see IRS Revenue Ruling 2007-198.

 Many disabled veterans are eligible for various tax credits including the Earned Income Tax Credit, a refundable federal income tax credit for low- to moderate-income, working individuals and families.
-The Work Opportunity Credit is available to employers as an incentive to hire veterans with disabilities.
 Those requiring free help in preparing their income tax returns should check out the Volunteer Income Tax Assistance Program.

 Veterans with disabilities experience high rates of unemployment, poverty, and homelessness.
 The VA and other organizations work together through neighborhood stand-downs to help disabled veterans who are homeless.
 This collaborative effort provides a variety of services such as food, shelter, clothing, health screenings, and benefits counseling.

 Research shows that veterans have a significant and too often unmet need for legal services.
 Veterans who are homeless or at risk of becoming homeless rank legal needs regarding eviction or foreclosure proceedings, child support issues and outstanding warrants or fines as some of their highest unmet needs.
 The website www.statesidelegal.org has 1) legal information on various topics of interest to veterans and 2) a search engine that allows veterans to find free legal help in their geographic area.